Things to Consider Before Building a Home

 F. American Standard - (Georgian, Saltbox, Colonial, Greek Revival, Foursquare) Gables, shutter windows or dormer windows, front porches, symmetrical facade, two stories with decorative roof over front door.

-G. Urban - Oversized windows, clean lines, flat or shed rooflines, the use of glass, mixture of exterior materials, asymmetrical facade.
+G. Urban/Modern - Oversized windows, clean lines, flat or shed rooflines, the use of glass, mixture of exterior materials, asymmetrical facade.

 From a practicality stand point, it’s imperative to see how your day to day lifestyle will be incorporated into your new home.
 Perhaps you’re an aspiring pastry chef who needs a large kitchen.
 All the facets of your life should be thought about to determine what house is best suited for you.